0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

     Assertions.assertThat(state.votes().get(voter1)).isTrue(); // Assertion on who voted.
     ````

-### Continue from another test
+### How to build on top of an already existing test

 Smart contracts are great since the order of operations are clear, from the perspective of behavioural execution.
 This
-also means
-that everytime we would have to test 2 different actions, meaning two different behaviours, on the same state.
+means that everytime we would have to test 2 different actions, meaning two different behaviours, on the same state.
 Tests would have to perform all the actions up to that point, to then perform one of the actions,
 and then perform them all again for the other action.

 Here the testing framework helps, the methods with the annotation `@ContractTest`,
 can be used as setup for other tests.

-???+ @ContractTest and previous
+???+ "@ContractTest and previous"

     ````java
     @ContractTest // The annotation with no previous, means the test is independent of other test, also called 'root-test'. void setUp() {
     // Omitted
     }

     /** An eligible voter can cast a vote. */
     @ContractTest(previous = "setUp") // The previous for the test, is the 'setUp', so for the test to succeed the 'setUp' test must be run before this test. public void castVote() {
     // Omitted
     }
     ````

 ### Sending an Action to a deployed contract.